People Working at Desks in Office

 Registered agents, like CorpNet, that provide services to business entities in all 50 states help make it simpler for companies to expand their operations.
 For example, suppose a Texas business called ABC Auto Parts, Inc. wants to open a store in Arizona.
 The owners will need to designate a registered agent located in Arizona when filing to foreign qualify to do business in that state.
 If the commercial registered agent the company uses in Texas is also authorized to handle service of process in Arizona, the business owners don’t have to go through the time and effort to find a new registered agent in that state.

-Some commercial registered agent companies will notify businesses of upcoming state filings and legal notices and prepare and submit compliance filings on behalf of their clients.
+Some commercial registered agent companies will not only accept legal process, notices, and other communications but also prepare and submit compliance filings on behalf of their clients.

 3. Manages and Protects Important Documents

-With an experienced and responsible registered agent, entrepreneurs can have peace of mind that their critical business documentation is received and handled by a trusted resource.
+With an experienced and responsible registered agent, you can feel confident your critical business documentation is received and handled by a trusted resource.

 Some specific examples of the necessary documentation registered offices will receive for their client companies are: